mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Menu/Tools/index.md

 The hosts file is located in the /etc directory, it maps host names to the IP address of your Mac.
 The host file contains the host names.
 Host entries created by MAMP PRO are marked by “# MAMP PRO - Do NOT remove this entry!”.
 These will disappear when Apache is shut down.

 ---

-### Start System Apache / Web Sharing:

-Enable the Apache server that is included with Mac OS X.